semantic_view()

 LIST (named)

-At least one of dimensions or metrics must be specified.
+At least one of dimensions, metrics, or facts must be specified.

 Query Modes

-The function operates in three modes depending on which parameters are provided:
+The function operates in four modes depending on which parameters are provided:

 Dimensions + Metrics (grouped aggregation):